Hu Heping

-Hu Heping (胡和平 (Hú Hépíng); born 24 October 1962) is a Chinese politician and the current Communist Party Secretary of Ministry of Culture and Tourism.
-Previously, he served as the governor and party chief of Shaanxi province, Communist Party Secretary of Tsinghua University.
+Hu Heping (胡和平 (Hú Hépíng); born 24 October 1962) is a Chinese politician and the current executive deputy head of the Publicity Department of the Chinese Communist Party (CCP).
+Previously, he served as the governor and party secretary of Shaanxi province, party secretary of Tsinghua University and Minister of Culture and Tourism.

-Biography
+Early life

-Hu was born in 1962 in Linyi, Shandong province.
+Hu was born in Urad Houqi, Bayannur, Inner Mongolia in 1962 with ancestral roots in Linyi, Shandong province.
 He graduated with a hydraulic engineering degree from Tsinghua University.
 He joined the Communist Party while studying at Tsinghua, in June 1982.
-In 1990 he received a master's of engineering degree.
+In 1990, he received a master's of engineering degree.
 He also worked as an instructor and teaching assistant while becoming involved with the grassroots party organization at the university.
 In 1992, he entered University of Tokyo to study engineering, by 1995 he had earned his doctorate and then joined the Japanese architecture firm INA.

+Career

 Hu returned to China in December 1996 and became vice dean of the Department of Hydraulic Engineering at Tsinghua University and the head of the Institute of Water Resources.
 In 2000, he began overseeing party personnel and human resources at Tsinghua.
 In 2006, he became executive deputy secretary and vice president of Tsinghua.
-In December 2008 he was elevated to party chief, the highest position at the university (equivalent in rank to a vice minister of state).
+In December 2008, he was elevated to party chief, the highest position at the university (equivalent in rank to a vice minister of state).

 In December 2013, Hu replaced Cai Qi as Organization Department chief of the Zhejiang provincial party committee, making his first foray into regional politics; Hu also earned a Shengwei Changwei seat.
 In April 2015 he was made deputy party chief of Shaanxi.
 On 1 April 2016, Hu was promoted to Acting Governor of Shaanxi, succeeding Lou Qinjian.
 At the time of his appointment as governor, he had just over two years of experience in regional politics.
 He was confirmed as Governor on 27 April.
 Analysts suggested the Hu's promotion took the "fast lane."
 On 29 October 2017, he was elevated to Communist Party Chief of Shaanxi, again succeeding Lou.
 In July 2020, he was appointed party secretary of the Ministry of Culture and Tourism.
+In March 2023, he became the executive deputy head of the CCP Publicity Department.

-Hu is a full member of the 19th Central Committee of the Chinese Communist Party.
-Previously, he was an alternate member of the 18th Central Committee.
+Hu is currently a full member of the 20th CCP Central Committee.
+Previously, he was an alternate of the 18th Central Committee and a full member of the 19th Central Committee.